riccardobellanca/riccardobellanca/README.md

 ---

-### ⚡️ Progetti Principali
+### ⚡️ Main Projects

-* **Tus-File Uploader (PoliTO)**: Sistema di gestione file a microservizi (Kotlin, Spring Boot).
-Implementa il protocollo TUS (upload resumable) con persistenza ibrida: PostgreSQL (metadati) e MinIO (binari).
-Include API REST per CRUD e sicurezza.
+* **Tus-File Uploader (PoliTO)**: Microservice-based file management system (Kotlin, Spring Boot).
+Implements the TUS protocol (resumable uploads) with hybrid persistence: PostgreSQL (metadata) and MinIO (binaries).
+Includes REST APIs for CRUD operations and security.

-* **GeoControl System (PoliTO)**: Sviluppo di un sistema software completo, dall'analisi dei requisiti al testing.
-Adotta un approccio iterativo, un'architettura modulare ed è containerizzato con Docker.
+* **GeoControl System (PoliTO)**: Development of a complete software system, from requirements analysis to testing.
+Adopts an iterative approach, a modular architecture, and is containerized with Docker.

-* **Web App "Stuff happens" (PoliTO)**: App web full-stack (React, Node.js) per il "Gioco della Sfortuna".
-Backend RESTful per logica di gioco, autenticazione e profili utente, con gestione sessioni e cronologia partite.
+* **"Stuff Happens" Web App (PoliTO)**: Full-stack web app (React, Node.js) for the "Game of Misfortune."
+Features a RESTful backend for game logic, authentication, and user profiles, with session management and game history.

-* **Mobile App "MovieHub" (UniPa)**: App nativa Android (Kotlin) per la prenotazione di film con pagamenti integrati.
-Include un'interfaccia per trailer/dettagli e un modulo social (forum, commenti, profili utente).
+* **"MovieHub" Mobile App (UniPa)**: Native Android app (Kotlin) for movie booking with integrated payments.
+Includes an interface for trailers/details and a social module (forum, comments, user profiles).
 ---

-### 🌱 Contattami
+### 🌱 Get in Touch

-Sono sempre aperto a discutere di nuove opportunità o di collaborazioni.z
+I am always open to discussing new opportunities or collaborations.

 * **LinkedIn**: `https://www.linkedin.com/in/riccardo-bellanca-639a55278/`
 * **Email**: `riky.bellanca@gmail.com`